 Unforseen events might occur which makes it difficult for you to look after your pet, perhaps temporarily.
 An enduring power of attorney document deals with financial matters.
 This document can also be used to record instructions to your attorney as to any money you would like spent on your pet’s care and the extent of veterinary attention.
 Compiling some information about your pet like the Pet Profile above to be kept with this would be helpful to your attorney.

 Making provision for pets after you die

 A will is the legal document in which you can express what you would like done with the property you own when you die.
 As your pets and companion animals are property under the law you can use your will to make provision for their care.
 But pets can’t inherit directly so avoid making statements like “I give $x to my dog Trixie” for example.

 There are different approaches to providing for them, it all depends on your personal circumstances, and what you prefer for your pet and their needs.
 Some options to consider follow.

 What can you do through a will for your pets?

-- Make a gift of your pet to a trusted family member or friend in your will, once you have checked that they would be happy to take the pet on.
+Make a gift of your pet to a trusted family member or friend in your will, ideally someone they know.
+Checked that they would be happy to take the pet on first though.
 Provide an alternative in case they are unable to do it when the time comes, or if they pre-decease you.